 It basically allows you to access information from another web address without actually visiting that web address.
 To me, it means real-time access to our databases.
 Although AJAX is a very useful technology, it does have a number of short-comings.
 Browser compatibility and usability are the top two on my list.
 I will be going into more details about the benefits and drawbacks in my next post.

 For the time being, here are a few useful links.
 I have separated them into two categories:

 Written by the man who coined the term AJAX, this article introduces the concept.
 The diagrams in his article illustrate the concept beautifully.

 Wikipedia – AJAX

 This article is an excellent resource outlining a lot of information as well as a good overview of its history.

 Guide to Using AJAX and XMLHttpRequest from WebPasties

-This is an excellent step-by-step tutorial on creating a basic AJAX application.
+This is an excellent step-by-step tutorial on creating a basic application.
 I highly recommend it.
 Did I mention it comes with downloadable source code?